Support Angèle in the Paris Marathon >

 Read More

-Unlike other primate species with opposable thumbs, colobus monkeys use their four hooklike fingers for grasping branches.
+Colobus monkeys use their four hooklike fingers to grasp branches, unlike other primate species with opposable thumbs.
 Learn more about this monkey’s adaptations.

 Read More